This is a 1978 VW "Landmark" Camper

 The Landmark logo!

-The seats being adjustable and such makes for many different ways to hang out.
+The seats being adjustable and such makes for many different ways to

 And the rear bench converts to a bed!